unmannedlab/ekf_cal/CONTRIBUTING.md

 following exceptions:
 - member variables are snake case with leading `m_`
 - global variables are snake case with leading `g_`

+Prior to pull/merge request, check the following:
+- Resolve all compiler warnings
+- Pass all unit tests
+- Resolve all doxygen warnings